 Health problems have been shown to hinder academic success, and scholastic difficulty also often precedes health concerns, suggesting a reciprocal relationship (Haas 2006; Ross and Wu 1995).
-Experiencing excellent rather than poor childhood health predicts completing an additional half a year of education (Haas 2006).
-Poor health during adolescence leads to substantially lower chances of completing high school on time (Haas and Fosse 2008; Jackson 2009) and (among high school graduates) attending a two- or four-year college (Jackson 2009).
 Research from Washington State indicates a nearly linear increase in the likelihood of having low grades for each additional health risk a student reports (Dilley 2009).
+And experiencing poor health in childhood or adolescence predicts lower eventual attainment (Haas 2006; Haas and Fosse 2008; Jackson 2009).
 Although children and adolescents may experience fewer major health problems than other segments of the population, even minor health concerns and manageable chronic conditions impede concentration and interfere with education (Needham, Crosnoe, and Muller 2004), especially if left untreated.